 Due to security measures, you will be allowed only three unsuccessful attempts to log in before your account is locked.
-You will then need to contact Christina Cohoon at 620-357-8301 or Kelly Hayes at 620-357-8376 and request that your account be unlocked and have a new password issued.
+You will then need to contact Christina Cohoon at 620-357-8301 and request that your account be unlocked and have a new password issued.